 - It costs 30 USD to visit Canyonlands by car.
 TIP: Get National Parks Annual Pass if you are planning to visit more National Parks in the same year.
 It costs just 80 USD for the whole family and is valid for one year from the month of purchase.
 Alternatively, consider Southeast Utah Parks Pass that includes Arches, Canyonlands, and Natural Bridges and costs 55 USD.
 Dead Horse Point State Park requires a separate pass and is not included in any of the annual passes mentioned above.
 So you’ll need to get a separate pass for it upon arrival at the entrance gate.
 It costs 20 USD per car.

 - Stay in Moab for visiting Island in the Sky district of the Canyonlands.
 Here you can find our tips for the best places to stay near Canyonlands National Park.
+Alternatively, compare hotels and short-term rental accommodations in Moab via the map below.
+Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
+Check it out!

 If you find that planning a trip to Canyonlands National Park is a bit overwhelming or if you would like to experience some of the more remote areas of the park by 4×4, then you might also consider visiting with a tour.